syscobalt/cobalt/README.md

-# Dennix
+# Cobalt

-Dennix is a unix-like hobbyist operating system for x86 and x86_64 that has been in development by a single developer since 2016.
+Cobalt is a unix-like hobbyist operating system for x86 and x86_64 that has been in development by a single developer since 2016.
 Exciting features
 include: